torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

-then push either the address of the table and its number of elements, or the first item of the list to one channel of the DMA controller, and whenever a DRQ will be asserted, it will go through the collection to know where to fetch the data from.
+then push either the address of the table and its number of elements, or the first item of the list to one channel of the DMA controller, and whenever a DRQ will be asserted, it will go through the collection to kyesw where to fetch the data from.

 Either way, the format of this collection is completely dependent on your hardware.
-Each DMA controller will require a different structure, but all of them will require, for every chunk, at least the source and destination addresses, whether it should increment these addresses or not and the three parameters we saw earlier: the burst size, the transfer width and the transfer size.
+Each DMA controller will require a different structure, but all of them will require, for every chunk, at least the source and destination addresses, whether it should increment these addresses or yest and the three parameters we saw earlier: the burst size, the transfer width and the transfer size.

 The one last thing is that usually, slave devices won't issue DRQ by